IAmPraneel/Qudits/README.md

 I believe implementation of qudits is more viable using photonic quantum computing given the beautiful similarities between wave nature of light and quantum computing.

-## Latest Update: Completed first 15 chapters in 8 days (first 12 chapters are part 1 and just the prereq math with quantum flavour, part 2 is quantum computing).
+## Latest Update: Completed first 15 chapters (first 12 chapters are part 1 and just the prereq math with quantum flavour, part 2 is quantum computing).

 ## Log: